antlers-ads/master/README.md

-# master
+# Antlers Ads master tier

-Application used to manage advertisements
+Application used to manage advertisements.